 In American Samoa, the fishing year begins January 1 and ends on December 31.
 In accordance with 50 CFR 665.4, when NMFS projects that catches will reach an ACL for any stock or stock complex, the agency must restrict fishing for that stock or stock complex in the applicable U.S. EEZ to prevent catches from exceeding the ACL.
 The restriction may include, but is not limited to, closing the fishery, closing specific areas, or restricting effort (76 FR 37286, June 27, 2011).
-However, the Council and its SSC discussed the difficulty in implementing in-season AM because real-time in-season monitoring is not always available at the expected time (see Section 1.6 for more details on data collection).
+However, the Council and its SSC discussed the difficulty in implementing in-season monitoring for the American Samoa bottomfish fishery because catch statistics only become available about six months after local management agencies collect the data (see Section 1.6 for more details on data collection).
 For these reasons, only post-season AMs are possible.
 Specifically, after the end of each fishing year, if NMFS and the Council determine that the average catch of a territory from the most recent three-year period exceeds the ACL, the AM requires the Council to take action in accordance with 50 CFR 600.310(g) to correct the operational issue that caused the ACL overage.
 This may include a recommendation that NMFS implement a downward adjustment to the ACL in the subsequent fishing year, or other measures, as appropriate.
 As an additional performance measure specified in each FEP, if catches exceed any ACL more than once in a four-year period, the Council must re-evaluate the ACL process, and adjust the system, as necessary, to improve its performance and effectiveness.
 Future changes to an ACL would be subject to separate environmental review at such time as changes are proposed, and are not part of the current proposed action.

-2.3.3.1 Alternative 2a: Implement an aggregate ACL of 52,888 lb and a post-season AM for fishing years 2024-2026 (Initial Preferred)
+2.3.3.1 Alternative 2a: Implement an aggregate ACL of XX,XXX lb and a post-season AM for fishing years 2024-2026 (Initial Preferred)